pjcuadra/sc_viterbi/doc/source/install.rst

 On Linux
 ********

-To install **SystemC** on Ubuntu 16.04, first you have to install some dependencies, by running;
+To install **SystemC**, first you have to install some dependencies, by running;

 .. code::

   sudo apt-get install build-essential

 Download **SystemC 2.3** from https://github.com/systemc/systemc-2.3.
 After
 downloading, extract it.
-Now we need to compile it by running;
+Now we need to compile and install it by running;

 .. code::